psiphi75/gyroscope-itg3200/README.md

 # gyroscope-itg3200

-Library to run the ITG 3200 gyroscope via the i2c bus.
+Library to run the ITG 3200 3-axis gyroscope via the i2c bus.
 It has tested on the BeagleBone Series, but it should also work for the Raspberry Pi.
+One thing about the ITG 3200 is that also has a temperature sensor, this library returns the temperature.

-Install:
+### Install:

 ```bash
 npm install gyroscope-itg3200
 ```

-Using it:
+### Using it:

 ```javascript
 var Gyroscope = require('gyroscope-itg3200');